cecmaxlocal/kingthect/README.md

 **To make this truly useful, you'll need to fill in the bracketed `[]` sections with specific details about your project.**

-Let me know if you'd like any specific section elaborated, or if you have a particular aspect of "Kingthect" you want to highlight!
+Let me know if you'd like any specific section elaborated, or if you have a particular aspect of "kingthect" you want to highlight!